 Integration Testing tools

-Let’s talk about the different paid and free integration testing tools in the market that help in greatly reducing the challenges discussed above.
+Let’s talk about the different paid and free integration testing tools in the market that help greatly reduce the challenges discussed above.

 Rational Integration Tester – Rational integration tester is an integration testing tool by IBM.
 It provides a codeless environment for developing integration tests.